Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 The BCH CashTokens upgrade added a new field, `token_data` that has multiple subfields.
 This is effectively information that can be added to any new UTXO, like adding new columns to rows in a spreadsheet.

 - `amount`: The number of fungible tokens (FTs) held on the UTXO.
 You can hold any amount of any single FT `category` (up to 9223372036854775807 units) on a single UTXO.
 To hold multiple categories of tokens, you will need at least 1 UTXO for each `category` of token.
 The number of non-fungible tokens (NFTs) on a UTXO is always either 0 or 1, and is therefore implicit.
-- `category`: The hash, or transaction ID, of the transaction that created the UTXO used as the first input for the cash token's genesis transaction.
+- `category`: The hash, or transaction ID, of the transaction that created the UTXO used as the first input for the cashtoken's genesis transaction.
+This is called the _pre-genesis transaction_.
 This field is used both for NFTs and FTs.
 One category can include both NFTs and FTs.
-The category field is a proxy for the token name/brand/ticker, and is resolved through the use of a metadata standard (see below).
+The category field is a proxy for the token name/brand/ticker, and is resolved through the use of the BCMR metadata standard (see below).
 - `nft`
 	- `capability`: This can have one of three values: ‘none’, ‘mutable’ or ‘minting’.
 ‘None’ means you can spend the NFT but not change its `commitment` nor make more.
 ‘Mutable’ means you can both spend the NFT and change its `commitment`.
 ‘Minting’ means you can spend it, change its `commitment` and make more NFTs of the same `category`.
 	- `commitment`: The NFT message that can be up to 40 bytes.